-Required Courses (6 credits)

-COMP 202 (3) Foundations of Programming

-GEOG 201 (3) Introductory Geo-Information Science

-Complementary Course s (12 credits)

-3 credits selected from:

 GEOG 306 (3) Raster Geo-Information Science

 GEOG 307 (3) Socioeconomic Applications of GIS

-6 credits selected from the fo llowing:

 GEOG 308 (3) Principles of Remote Sensing

 GEOG 384 (3) Principles of Geospatial Web

 GEOG 506 (3) Advanced Geographic Information Science

 GEOG 535 (3) Remote Sensing and Interpretation

-3 credits from the following:

-ATOC 309 (3) Weather Radars and Satellites

-COMP 557 (3) Fundamentals of Computer Graphics

-GEOG 306 (3) Raster Geo-Information Science

-GEOG 307 (3) Socioeconomic Applications of GIS

-GEOG 308 (3) Principles of Remote Sensing

-GEOG 384 (3) Principles of Geospatial Web

-GEOG 506 (3) Advanced Geographic Information Science

-GEOG 535 (3) Remote Sensing and Interpretation

 GEOG 551 (3) Environmental Decisions

-\ may be taken in either list of complementary courses, but credits from one group may not be double counted in the other.
+^{} may be taken in either list of complementary courses, but credits from one group may not be double counted in the other.

-10.19.4 Bachelor of Arts (B.A.) - Minor Concentration Health Geography (18 credits)
+10.18.4 Bachelor of Arts (B.A.) - Minor Concentration Health Geography (18 credits)

 There is increasing consensus around the idea that health is not just an expression of individual characteristics but an interaction between the characteristics of the individual and the environments, both physical and social, to which one is exposed over a lifetime of daily living and working.
 Health outcomes vary dramatically by physical and social characteristics of places both within and between countries and these provide a wedge for our understanding of the factors that might be modified to improve the health of large groups of people.
-The B.A.; Minor Concentration in Health Geography introduces students to both local and global health issues and provides a skill set in spatial and statistical analyses of diverse health outcomes in populations.
+The B.A.; Minor Concentration in Health Geography introduces students to both